abhishek9640/Weather-app/README.md

     npm start
     ```

+### Usage

+1. Fetch Current Location Weather:

+- On initial load, the app will automatically fetch and display the weather for your current location.

+2. Search for Weather Information:
+- Enter a city name or zip code in the search input field.
+- Click the "Add Location" button to fetch and display the weather for the entered location.

+3. Toggle Dark Mode:
+- Click the toggle button at the top right corner of the app to switch between dark mode and light

 ## Known Issues

-- The application does not handle multiple locations simultaneously.
-- Error messages could be improved for better user feedback.
+- The application does not handle API errors gracefully.
+Error messages could be improved for better user feedback.
+- The weather data is not updated automatically.
+Users need to refresh the data manually.

 ## Technologies Used

 - React
 - Axios
-- CSS
+- Material-UI
-- Material UI
+- date-fns
+- Open Weather API